ganelson/inform-evolution/proposals/0018-use-options-and-kit-configuration.md

 There are just a few of these and they exist only for their side-effects.
 See below.

+### New notation for "compiler options"

+For some years Inform has supported the notation:

+	Use MAX_WHATEVER of 2000.

+This did not change the Inter compiled by Inform, except to mark it so that if it were ever compiled onward into Inform 6 code, then the memory setting `$MAX_WHATEVER=2000` would be added to that.
+This in effect controls how the I6 compiler behaves, but by remote control.
+If the same Inter code is compiled to any other target, this use option is ignored.

+That was useful for a while, but (i) only allowed numerical settings to be made, and (ii) was Inform 6-specific.
+It also (iii) looked confusingly like other configuration settings which controlled the Inform 7 compiler, i.e., like other use options.

+The new notation is:

+	Use TARGET compiler option "CONTENT".

+(Note that lack of `of` here.
+It's not a setting of some variable to a value.)

+For example:

+	Use Ada compiler option "$--Zap".
+	Use Inform 6 compiler option "$MAX_WHATEVER=2000".
+	Use Inform 6 compiler option "$DICT_WORD_SIZE=9".

+The target name is read case-sensitively but white space is removed from it;
+for example, the above generates the following:

+	Pragma set for target 'Ada': '$--Zap'
+	Pragma set for target 'Inform6': '$MAX_WHATEVER=2000'
+	Pragma set for target 'Inform6': '$DICT_WORD_SIZE=9'

+(Inter refers to such instructions as "pragmas", a traditional compiler term for a control feature which is not part of the language as such.)

+The old notation continues to work for the time being, but instances of it have been removed from the core Inform extensions, and it is now considered deprecated.

 ### Debugging log

 A new debugging log aspect, "use options", has been added: